aeleneh/aeleneh/README.md

 ## About Me:
 I'm Omowunmi Enahoro, a front-end based in Lagos.
 I create clean and accessible web projects and enjoy watching movies in my free time.
 I earned a front-end development certicate from [Zuri Team](https://www.zuri.team/).
 Currently honing my skills at [Dot Campus Africa](https://dotcampus.co/) learning community.

 I am committed, passionate and persistent about frontend development.
-With this passion i aim to continously build value adding product as i grow in my career as a front-end developer.
+With this passion i aim to continously build value adding products as i grow in my career as a front-end developer.

 ## Tech Stack:
 Programming Languages: [HTML, CSS, JavaScript]